Mongolia country profile

-In 1990 Mongolia abandoned its 70-year-old Soviet-style one-party state and embraced political and economic reforms.
+In 1990, Mongolia abandoned its 70-year-old Soviet-style one-party system in favour of political and economic reforms and multiparty elections.

 Once the heartland of an empire stretching to Europe under Genghis Khan, Mongolia is a landlocked country dominated by sparsely populated steppe and semi-desert.

-A third of the population lives in the capital, while around forty percent of the country's workforce herds livestock in the extensive pasturelands.
-However, the centuries-old nomadic lifestyle is coming under pressure from climate change and urbanisation.
+A third of the population lives in the capital, while around 40% of the country's workforce is nomadic, herding livestock in the extensive pasturelands.

 President: Khaltmaa Battulga